OmarMiniesy/Notes/Offensive Security/Windows Security/Domain Reconnaissance.md

 ---
 ### Reconnaissance using Native Windows Executables

 > To try and detect these techniques, we can enable PowerShell script block logging and monitoring for execution of scripts or cmdlets.
 It has an Event ID of `4104`.
-Also, check out [[Splunk Queries#Detecting Domain Reconnaissance using Native Windows Binaries]].
+Also, check out [[Splunk Attack Specific Queries#Detecting Domain Reconnaissance using Native Windows Binaries]].
 ##### `net group`

 The command `net group` command can be used to identify the [[Objects#Security Groups|Groups]] present as well as the users of a certain group in the current domain.